 We explore the gardens of the Vyšehrad Castle, the Royal Palace, and the St. Vitus Cathedral of the remarkable castle complex Hradcany, and visit art collections housed in the thirteenth-century St. Agnes cloister, St. George’s Basilica, the Valdštejn, and the Schwarzenberg Palaces.

+Harvard Summer Program in Tbilisi, Georgia

+Faculty: Steven Clancy

+The Harvard Summer Program in Tbilisi offers you the hands-on experience of living and studying in the capital of the Republic of Georgia along with a full course in intermediate Russian language meeting daily.
+Russian and Georgian culture, history, literature, film, and urban studies will be covered in topic modules meeting two to three times each week.
+These modules will provide a larger context for Georgia and Russia and will make use of Tbilisi as a laboratory, including meetings with writers, politicians, and NGOs.
+All modules and topics will be accompanied by excursions and trips within Tbilisi and throughout Georgia.

+A pre-departure introduction to Georgian language will be available for participants and additional Georgian language study may be arranged as part of the program in Tbilisi for those desiring to study Georgian.

 NB: Other programs may be approved for credit on an individual basis.
 If you have selected a program that is not listed here, see the Director of Undergraduate Studies to inquire about credit.
 Also available are excellent noncredit programs that offer work (camp counseling, internships).

 B. SUMMER STUDY IN THE U.S.